 If you’re interested in thinking through what it means to live out the attributes of the Proverbs 31 Woman in present-day, this is not a study to be missed.

-To learn more & to join the Living Word League community today, just click below.
+To learn more head over to the Living Word League store by clicking below.

 If you want to go further, you have to dig deeper.